Rafz9Abz9/Essence/README.md

     - Find and select the policy, then click ‘Add permissions’.
 - Create a user by selecting ‘Users’ from the sidebar, clicking ‘Add user’, giving a username, checking ‘Programmatic Access’, and clicking ‘Next’ > Permissions.
 - Select the group with the attached policy, click ‘Next’ > Tags, ‘Next’ > ‘Review’, and ‘Create user’.
-- On the next page, download the CSV file containing the user’s access key and secret access key for future use.
+- On the next page, download the CSV file containing the AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID for future use.

 **Connecting AWS to Django**
 - Sign Up for AWS: Create an AWS account if you haven't already.